 A native of Montréal, Canada, Mezzo-Soprano, Élise DesChamps, is praised for her dark, rich mezzo-soprano voice, and sensitive musicianship.
-Mrs. DesChamps is also a highly sought-after teacher and master clinician.
-From 2007-2019, she was a member of the voice faculty at Capital University in Columbus, Ohio, and from 2016-2019, she was a Graduate Teaching Assistant of The Ohio State University, where she won the Concerto Competition, and was granted The Margaret Speaks Vocal Scholarship and The Critical Difference for Women Scholarship.
+DesChamps is also a highly sought-after teacher and master clinician.
+From 2007-2019, she was a member of the voice faculty at Capital University in Columbus, Ohio, and from 2016-2019, she was a graduate teaching assistant at The Ohio State University, where she won the Concerto Competition and was granted The Margaret Speaks Vocal Scholarship and The Critical Difference for Women Scholarship.

-DesChamps earned her Doctor of Musical Arts from The Ohio State University, where she studied with Dr. Scott McCoy.
-She received her Master of Music degree from Indiana University Jacobs School of Music, where she studied with Virginia Zeani and Costanza Cuccaro. Élise is an alumnus of the Conservatoire de musique et d’arts dramatiques du Québec à Montréal, where she completed Bachelor degrees in cello and musicology. Élise DesChamps is an active member of the National Association of Teachers of Singing, the Honor Society of Phi Kappa Phi, and the Golden Key International Honour Society.
+DesChamps earned her Doctor of Musical Arts from The Ohio State University, where she studied with Scott McCoy.
+She received her Master of Music degree from Indiana University Jacobs School of Music, where she studied with Virginia Zeani and Costanza Cuccaro.
+DesChamps is an alumnus of the Conservatoire de musique et d’arts dramatiques du Québec à Montréal, where she completed Bachelor's degrees in cello and musicology.
+DesChamps is an active member of the National Association of Teachers of Singing, the Honor Society of Phi Kappa Phi, and the Golden Key International Honour Society.